SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: HAOI-Lang Dataset Construction

 In the preparation of this paper, we used ChatGPT and DeepSeek to assist with language polishing.
 We also consulted ChatGPT for inspiration regarding the code architecture.
 All substantive research design, implementation, data analysis, and writing decisions were made by the authors.
 Every output generated with the help of LLMs was carefully reviewed, verified, and revised by the authors.
 The authors retain full responsibility for all content in this paper.

-\subsection{HAOI-Lang Dataset Construction}
+\section{HAOI-Lang Dataset Construction}

-\subsubsection{Dataset Composition and Object Coverage}
+\subsection{Dataset Composition and Object Coverage}

 Our HAOI-Lan dataset consists of seven commonly encountered articulated objects: \textbf{stapler}, \textbf{laptop}, \textbf{scissors}, \textbf{cabinet}, \textbf{dishwasher}, \textbf{eyeglasses}, and \textbf{box}.
 These objects collectively cover nearly all major types of articulated structures found in real-world environments, such as rotational joints, sliding mechanisms, and compound linkages.
-Each object category includes up to 50 diverse instances, ensuring significant intra-class variation in appearance, articulation, and geometry.
+Each object category includes around 30–70 object instances, ensuring significant intra-class variation in appearance, articulation, and geometry.

 For each object instance, we first segment the graspable regions from the non-graspable parts.
 Within these graspable regions, we \textbf{uniformly sample 200 surface points}.
 Around each sampled point, we simulate or generate a batch of manipulation sequences, capturing plausible interactions grounded in object geometry and affordance.
 To enhance semantic richness, we leverage GPT-4 to generate a unique caption for each manipulation episode, describing the intent or action in natural language.
 The detailed statistics of the dataset are shown in Table \ref{tab:haoi_stats}.